Ludvig Sollid: Research

 He has uncovered key pathogenic mechanisms of the widespread condition celiac disease.
 Celiac disease develops in genetically predisposed individuals on exposure to dietary cereal gluten proteins.
-HLA is as a major genetic risk factor for celiac disease, and he identified the HLA allotype HLA-DQ2.5 as the major culprit HLA molecule.
+Human leukocyte antigen is as a major genetic risk factor for celiac disease, and he identified the HLA allotype HLA-DQ2.5 as the major culprit HLA molecule.
 This HLA molecule is carried by most celiac disease patients, and the remaining patients carry HLA-DQ2.2 or HLA-DQ8.
 He and his coworkers demonstrated that celiac disease patients who express HLA-DQ2.5 have gluten-specific CD4+ T cells in their gut mucosa that recognize gluten antigen in the context of this HLA molecule.
 Later he showed that celiac disease patients who express HLA-DQ8 and HLA-DQ2.2 have gluten-specific T cells that recognize gluten antigen in context of these HLA-DQ molecules.
 Biochemical peptide binding studies revealed that HLA-DQ2.5 has preference for binding antigenic peptides with negatively charged residues, yet gluten proteins have few negatively charged amino acids.
 An answer to this conundrum came with the observation that transglutaminase 2, an enzyme to which celiac disease patients generate autoantibodies, can posttranslationally modify gluten peptides by converting certain glutamine residues to negatively charged glutamate residues in a process called deamidation.
-A little later the group of Frits Koning published similar results.
+A little later, the group of Frits Koning published similar results.
 The research group of Sollid identified the sequence of immunodominant gluten peptides recognized by T cells of celiac disease patients.
 Together with the group of Chaitan Khosla he solved the x-ray crystal structure of HLA-DQ2.5 with a bound deamidated gluten T-cell epitope.